anuraghash68/Traffic-Sign-Classifier/README.md

 .

-STEP - 4
+**STEP - 4
-Testing my model with test dataset
+Testing my model with test dataset**

-My dataset had a test folder and in a test.csv file, it had the details related to the image path and their respective class labels.
+My dataset had a test folder and in a `test.csv` file, it had the details related to the image path and their respective class labels.
 I extracted the image path and labels using pandas.
-Then to predict the model, I had to resize my images to 30×30 pixels and make a numpy array containing all image data.
-From the sklearn.metrics, I imported the accuracy_score and observed how my model predicted the actual labels.
-Thus I achieved a 95% accuracy in this model.
+Then to predict the model, I had to resize my images to `30×30` pixels and make a numpy array containing all image data.
+From the sklearn.metrics, I imported the `accuracy_score` and observed how my model predicted the actual labels.
+Thus I achieved a `95% accuracy in this model`.

-In the end, I saves the model that I’ve trained using the Keras model.save() function.
+In the end, I saves the model that I’ve trained using the Keras `model.save()` function.

 `model.save(‘traffic_classifier.h5’)`
 .